-To assist new students in their acclimation to Nations College, an onboarding program called Odyssey is provided each semester.
+To assist new students in their acclimation to Nations College, online and on-campus onboarding is provided each semester.
 The objective is to enable students to make a smooth transition into the life and opportunities of the school.
-The sessions provide both group and individual assistance.

-These sessions introduce the student to the spiritual, social, and academic life of the school.
+The onboarding sessions introduce the student to the spiritual, social, and academic life of the school.
 They are introduced to campus facilities, the faculty, administration, programs, and policies of the school.
 Academic advisement and assistance are provided to each student in their initial academic registration.
-The sessions also allow new students to meet current students, and to become familiar with student activities, such as Student Government.
+The onboarding sessions also allow new students to meet current students, and to become familiar with student activities, such as Student Government.